IBM/operator-sample-go/scripts/README.md

 2. It creates a temp `github tag` related to the last commit **before** the automation was started.

-3. It creates a `script-automation.log` file which will not be load to the git repo.
+3. It creates various logs `script-automation.log` these files which will not be load to the git repo.

 4. Resets the cluster environment: